Hilite Mall Calicut

 HiLITE Mall is a shopping and entertainment complex located in the Kozhikode district, in the Malabar region of Kerala, India.
 Developed by the HiLITE Group as part of the larger HiLITE City project and operated by HiLITE Urban, the mall is situated along National Highway 66 near Palazhi, on the outskirts of Kozhikode city.

 The mall covers a total built-up area of 1,260,000 sq ft (117,000 m²), with 810,000 sq ft (75,000 m²) of retail space, making it one of the largest shopping malls in Kerala.
 It opened to the public on 10 April 2015.

-Facilities at HiLITE Mall include a large food court, restaurants, family entertainment zones, a children’s play area, a snow-themed attraction, gaming arcades, billiards facilities, beauty parlours, and a bowling alley.
+Facilities at HiLITE Mall include a large food court, restaurants, family entertainment zones, a children's play area, a snow-themed attraction, gaming arcades, billiards facilities, beauty parlours, and a bowling alley.
 It also houses Palaxi Cinemas, an eight-screen multiplex featuring Kerala's first EPIQ (Enhanced Presentation in Digital Cinema) large-format screen.

-HiLITE Mall has also been described as India’s first fully solar-powered shopping mall.
+HiLITE Mall has also been described as India's first fully solar-p.